Honest take: Is Buttondown right for you?

 Paid subscriptions are enough monetization

 Buttondown is built by a small, profitable, self-funded team.
 They're not going anywhere, and they care about doing email newsletters right without the complexity.
-Use our email validator to ensure list quality, and check our open rate glossary to understand newsletter metrics.
+Use our email validator to ensure list quality, check our A/B test calculator to optimize subject lines, and read our click-through rate glossary to understand what metrics matter for your newsletter.